 IT will provide an overview of the newly available technology through short video tutorials, and arrange training sessions for faculty in August.
 OAS will provide instructional videos on the hyflex classroom teaching and learning environment for both faculty and students.

-The best starting point is to read the Fall 2020 Instructional Continuity web pages then book an appointment to consult with an Instructional Designer.
+The best starting point is to read the Spring 2021 Instructional Continuity web pages then book an appointment to consult with an Instructional Designer.

 As a safety measure, we are aiming to minimize the number of visitors to the GU-Q building.
 Therefore, faculty and staff are strongly encouraged to hold meetings with external visitors online rather than in person whenever possible.
 All requests for exceptions should follow this process >>

 To ensure online events do not clash and audiences are not split, please inform the Events team of any upcoming events you are organizing or in case you wish to organize a webinar.
-In addition the Events newsletter goes out to our community every Sunday.
 If you have a virtual event you want to schedule and advertise please raise a ticket using the new online events helpdesk template.
+The Events newsletter goes out to our community every Sunday.

 Secure materials for teaching and research, put books on reserve for students, invite a librarian to your class to discuss research skills, request a library guide for your course in Canvas, book an appointment with your Subject librarian, and much more.
 Find the complete faculty guide for library services at guides.qatar.georgetown.edu/faculty.